go-air/dupi/docs/design.md

 ## Concurrent Design

 The indexing engine has 2 components which operate concurrently.
 First, the index is broken into shards, and there is one goroutine for adding to each shard.
-Second, the tokenisation and shattering operates with several goroutines.
+Second, the tokenisation and shattering operates with several goroutines, processing documents in parallel.
 These elements are coordinated with channels.
+A sync.Cond is used to guarantee that shattered document posts arrive at the shards in increasing order of document id.

 On the query side, each query has a dedicated goroutine and multiple such queries can be executed at once.
 Queries present an iterative interface allowing back-and-forth communication between the a client, such as the command line, and the index server.

-All i/o operations on the query side are concurrent safe, so many queries share the underlying file descriptor for every shard.
+All i/o operations on the query side are concurrent safe, using io.ReadAt, so many queries share the underlying file descriptor for every shard.
+This makes it easy to scale in terms of number of concurrent queries.

 ## Future Work

+### Taboo List

+It can happen, such as in software repositories, that many files have some boilerplate headers, such as copyright notices.
+It can be inconvenient to filter out such data before indexing.
+If Dupi allows to manage a taboo list, which is a (presumable small) set of documents which are duplicated but not interesting, (such as copyright notices), that could go a long way to making the output more interesting.

+### Blot merging

+Given a blot which is part of duplicated text, there are likely other related blots.
+It would be nice to merge these by re-shattering the associated document like unblot does but then additionally solving a weighted, multidocument variation of the longest common subsequence problem in order to output the full duplicated text and associated documents.

 ### Workflows

-Some large document set review workflows need a feedback
+Some large document set review workflows need a feedback loop, perhaps more involved than just a taboo list.
+While Dupi supports appending to an index, workflows need to be defined and put in place for managing continuously growing document sets, and/or perhaps deleting documents.

 ### Go

+Write a, or some, tokeniser(s) for Go which find cut n paste code.

 ### Generic programming languages

+Idem, but just using different tokenizers.

 ### Improved Blotting

 Blotting gives a function which is blind to the order of the tile to which it is applied.
+What alternatives are there, what properties do they have w.r.t. the end result?

 ### Explore DNA sequence duplicates

 Dupi is built for large data sets, and looking at things like BLAST [blast] it seems this kind of token-shatter-index architecture could be applied with success at the DNA sequence level.

 ## Related Work